Apple Pinwheels With Caramel Icing

 Helpful Kitchen Tools

-How to Make Caramel Apple Pinwheels
+How to Make Caramel Apple Pinwheels:

-combine brown sugar and flour in bowl.
+combine brown sugar and flour in a bowl

 Combine your brown sugar and flour in a mixing bowl.

 The recipe called for “brown sugar” so that leaves it up to you whether you use light or dark.
+Course y’all know I’m gonna use dark so it will be all the richer in flavor.

 Once you have that stirred up, add in your ground cinnamon.

-Then cut in your margarine like so.
+Then cut in your margarine.

 It’ll look like this when you’re done.